The Aces of Razgriz

 Later that day

-"Hey, what's wrong," I asked with a softly.
+"Hey, what's wrong?"
+I asked softly.

-"Nothing, just please, go away"
+"Nothing, just please, go away," she said softly.

-"I remember my mom telling me that the moral of the story is that there is always someone you could depend on, no matter how big or small they are," I continued.
+"I remember this book from when I was younger.
+The dove was hurt and the princess nursed it back to health," I said with a slight smile.
+"Then when the princess became sick, the dove would help her recover."
+The glare seemed fade from her face as I told her about the story.
+I walked over to her still holding the book and sat down next to her.
+I held the book up and examined it, but I didn't open it.
+"I remember my mom telling me that the moral of the story is that there is always someone you could depend on, no matter how big or small they are.
+I doesn't matter if you know them or not," I continued.
 "But there are times when you have to find that strength in yourself to keep going."

 "I must've read this book over a million times.
 Some of the pages are missing because it's that worn.
 My dad read it to me all the time when I was younger," Kei said.
 "This is the only thing that I have left of him."

-"Sounds like he was your blue dove," I said
+"Sounds like he was your blue dove," I said and Kei nodded.

-"He was, but now that he's gone I have to carry on by myself"
+"He was, but now that he's gone, I have to carry on by myself."

-"You know she likes you, right" he said
+"You know she likes you, right?" he said.

 "You're crazy.
-Besides how would you know," I asked
+Besides how would you know," I asked.

-"Because I've only seen her smile when you're around," he said and he walked off
+"Because I've only seen her smile when you're around," he said and he walked off.